 - Donate a larger amount that can change a life.
 (I know these amounts aren’t small, but how awesome that a few hundred dollars can completely change a life.)

 - Himalayan Cataract Project (HCP) cures blindness by providing a 10-minutes surgery that fixes cataracts.
-HCP has taken a procedure that costs $3,000 in the US and has brought that cost down to under $200 ($115-$169) per eye in developing nations.
+HCP has taken a procedure that costs $3,000 in the US and has brought that cost down to under $200 in developing nations.
 So far, HCP has helped restore sight to about 500,000 people in Nepal, Tibet, Pakistan, India, Bhutan, China, Thailand, Vietnam, and North Korea.
-Their site says it costs $25 for each surgery, but that doesn’t incorporate all of their costs.
-I worked with their head of maketing/PR to get the costs listed here ($115 – $169 per eye).
-A bargain for curing blindness!
+HCP let me know that it costs $25 for the materials for each surgery.
+If we look at all of their nonprofit’s costs it comes out to about $200 per person cured of blindness.
+Keep in mind that those costs include training eye surgeons around the world who go on to help thousands of additional patients.
+So, the cost to cure blindness in one person is actually much less than $200, but I thought it was reasonable to include the organization’s costs beyond the materials used in surgery.
+In any event it is a bargain for curing blindness and a great investment!

 - Write a quick thank you note to the people who serve you every day – mail carrier, trash collectors, etc. This is an especially good activity for our kids to remind them of people they might take for granted.